User-Defined Functions (UDF) explained

 apply

 Applies a process on each pixel separately.
 The back-end has all freedom to choose chunking (e.g. chunk spatially and temporally).
 Dimensions and their labels are fully preserved.
-See A first example: apply with an UDF to rescale pixel values
+This function has limited practical use in combination with UDF’s.

 apply_dimension